Board of Education

 The Greeley-Evans School District 6 Board of Education is composed of seven volunteer members, elected at-large.
 A president and vice president are selected from the board membership by a majority of the voting members.

 Board of Education meetings are generally held on the second and fourth Mondays of each month except July.
-The meetings are usually held at the District 6 Administration Building, 1025 Ninth Avenue, in Greeley.
-The regularly scheduled meeting for June 27, 2022 is CANCELED.
+The meetings are usually held at the District 6 Administration Building, 1025 Ninth Avenue, Greeley, CO 80631.

 Board of Education meetings usually consist of a work session beginning at 4:00 p.m. and a regular business meeting at 6:00 p.m.
 Both meetings are open to the public.
 On occasion, the Board will hold community listening meetings at schools and other community sites, rather than holding a regular business meeting.